dubems/AppWebSms/README.md

-# AirSob notifications channel for Laravel 5.4
+# AppWebSms notifications channel for Laravel 5.4

 This package makes it easy to send [AppWebSms notifications](https://www.appwebsms.com) with  Laravel 5.4.